This statement applies to Berry Palmer & Lyle Limited and BPL (Holdings) Limited (together, “BPL Global”).

 This statement provides information about BPL Global and what steps we have taken in order to identify and minimise the risk of modern slavery and human trafficking occurring within our business or supply chain.

-BPL Global has its headquarters in London and regional offices in Paris, New York, Singapore, Hong Kong and Dubai.
-Worldwide we employ over 90 people.
+BPL Global has its headquarters in London and regional offices in Paris, New York, Singapore, Geneva and Hong Kong.
+Worldwide we employ over 100 people.

 We are the leading insurance broker specialising exclusively in credit and political risk insurance for multinational corporations, banks and financial institutions.